traopia/RGCN-Explainer/README.md

 7. Explain a stratified random sample of nodes: --random_sample, if True explain a stratified per class random sample of nodes
 8. If --random_sample: specify how many samples per class with --num_samples_per_class int
 9. If you want to sweep over the different possible hyperparameters: --sweep
+10. If you want to not consider in the explanation the most frequent relation (in most cases it´s going to be the rdf:type relation) : --kill_most_freq_rel

 ```
 python3 RGCNExplainer/mainRGCN_explainer.py